forestgrape/coronavirus/7_social/controlling.md

 A curfew at night is less radical and was sometimes used e.g. to prevent private parties but in nearly all situations softer measures are more adequate e.g. [Reduction of Nightlife](#reduction-of-nightlife).

-### Financial Support
+### Temporary Financial Support
+> written in autumn 2020, as of September 2021 I think closures are hardly ever adequate or necessary.

-> Some businesses will mainly be closed to break waves (e.g. gastronomy) while other businesses likely are reduced for the foreseeable future such as long distance traveling or large scale events.
+~~Some businesses will mainly be closed to break waves (e.g. gastronomy)~~ while other businesses likely are reduced for the foreseeable future such as long distance traveling or large scale events.
 For the first temporary support helps for the latter enabling better switching of business models is an option.
-Also not all temporarily closed businesses especially if closed for a longer time period may not be able to keep the business model e.g. because the customer behavior changed.
+Also some temporarily closed businesses, especially if closed for a longer time period, may not be able to return to the business model e.g.  the customer behavior can change.

->
-> As noted restrictions are dependent on the local situation and on the weighting/prioritizing of the benefits and costs, so Covid measures vary a lot between different regions.
+As noted restrictions are dependent on the local situation and on the weighting/prioritizing of the benefits and costs, so Covid measures vary a lot between different regions.

->
-#### Temporary Support
-> * _Individuals:_ Temporary support for individuals I consider necessary not to disrupt livelihoods.
+* _Individuals:_ Temporary support for individuals I consider necessary not to disrupt livelihoods.
-> * _Closed Businesses:_ For businesses closed longer than about 2 months, I consider it appropriate to support the fixed costs: rent, insurances, capped salaries (if they are not yet covered by individual support).
+* _Closed Businesses:_ For businesses closed longer than about 2 months, I consider it appropriate to support the fixed costs: rent, insurances, capped salaries (if they are not yet covered by individual support).
 Temporarily credits are an option until which then can be transformed into a-fond-perdue support.
 The support for the fix costs can be proportional to the reduction in turnover (possibly averaged over some time period e.g. a year).
-> * _OPEN Businesses:_ Also businesses with out formal restriction can have difficult times e.g. travel agencies, however unlike closed businesses there are chances to adapt.
+* _OPEN Businesses:_ Also businesses without formal restriction can struggle e.g. travel agencies.
+However unlike closed businesses there are chances to adapt.
 Easy credit access & realistic payback schemes combined with advices.

 #### General Support
-> Additional to temporary support, general support and enabling for those who need or want to reorganize is adequate.
+Additional to temporary support, general support and enabling for those who need or want to reorganize is adequate.
 How to take the corona-situation as an opportunity to reform the economical systems on the [economics page](../7_social/economics.md).

 ## Specific Public Measures